 12. Our annual business planning process ensures that service plans flow from the Council's Corporate Plan.
 We measure the overall effectiveness of our service delivery through the Council's performance management framework.
 This is reviewed annually through the Council's annual report - formally reporting progress against plan.
 The quality of service delivery is measured monthly by service management teams and reviewed by the Senior Management Team.
 Quarterly service and financial performance is reported formally to Cabinet.
 All performance is subject to detailed review and challenge by Overview and Scrutiny who report on areas of concern to the Cabinet.
 The Council has recently reviewed it basket of corporate performance indicators in light of the introduction of the national indicators and a new LAA for Lincolnshire.
-Alongside this revision further enhancements to the council's performance management ICT system are being made to improve the level and quality of management reporting.
+Alongside this revision further enhancements to the council's performance management reporting.